Glaucoma – a Progressive, Treatable Condition

 Glaucoma Risk Increases with Age

 The prevalence of glaucoma increases with age.
 For every 10 years of age the incidence approximately doubles, therefore, there are twice as many 60-year-olds diagnosed with glaucoma as there are 50-year-olds.
-By the year 2020, it is estimated that the number of patients diagnosed with glaucoma will increase by 50% to 3.6 million patients.
-Glaucoma accounts for approximately 12% of all new cases of legal blindness each year.
-Numerous sources have estimated that only ½ of the patients with glaucoma have been diagnosed.
+By the year 2020, it is estimated that the number of Americans diagnosed with glaucoma will increase by 50% to 3.6 million patients.

 What is the Optic Nerve’s Function?